BASHOW14/alx-system_engineering-devops/0x00-shell_basics/README.md

 8-firstdelete file : deletes file named betty in my_first_directory.
 9-firstdirdeletion file : deletes my_first_directory.
 10-back file : changes the path to the previous directory.
+11-lists file : lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.